Nearsoft/jobs/readme.md

 ## Ruby Engineer
 📜

-### Job Description:
+### Job description

-In addition to standard development skills, we're looking for you to have a super analytical/engineering type mind and enjoy solving complex packaging and shipping problems.
+In addition to standard development skills, we're looking for you to have a super analytical/engineering-type mind and enjoy solving complex packaging and shipping problems.
 For example: say you have a bunch of boxes of different sizes.
 You'll have to determine whether the boxes can fit on a pallet, and what the best way is to arrange them.
 If you say: no problem, give me multiple pallets and a weight and orientation constraint, then we want to talk to you!
 In addition we need the usual skill set: efficient, organized and follows through on commitments.
 You're intelligent, have great analytical skills and pay attention to detail.
 We hope you're calm under pressure, have a great work ethic and communicate well.

-### Desired Skills & Experience:
+### Desired skills & experience

-We are looking for an individual who has a deep knowledge of the Ruby on Rails and JavaScript frameworks, has developed scalable backend services and an agile approach to problem solving.
+We are looking for an individual who has a deep knowledge of the Ruby on Rails and JavaScript frameworks, has developed scalable Back End services and an agile approach to problem solving.

-### You have:
+### You have

-* 2+ Years of Ruby on Rails Development and 2+ years developing software in a commercial environment
+* 2+ Years of Ruby on Rails development and 2+ years developing software in a commercial environment
 * Solid experience in building high-performance, reliable and scalable services
-* Experience with Ajax based user interfaces
+* Experience with Ajax-based user interfaces
-* Experience with our current technology stack is a bonus: Ruby on Rails, ReactJS, Git, Postgres
+* Experience with our current technology stack is a bonus: Ruby on Rails, React.js, Git, PostgreSQL
 * Shipping/transportation industry experience is a bonus

-## Full Stack Engineer
+## Full-Stack Engineer
 🦁

 This position will be responsible for implementing complex, multi-tier distributed